nixworks/public/news/2010/03/23/index.md

 ##### Calcutta
 ### [A fire tears through a combined residential and office building in Calcutta, India, killing 24 people, including two who leapt to their deaths. ](/news/2010/03/23/a-fire-tears-through-a-combined-residential-and-office-building-in-calcutta-india-killing-24-people-including-two-who-leapt-to-their-deat.md)
-_Context: Calcutta, India_
+_Context: India, Calcutta_

 ##### United States
 ### [United States issues new warnings of Al-Qaeda threat to attack ships off coast of Yemen ](/news/2010/03/23/united-states-issues-new-warnings-of-al-qaeda-threat-to-attack-ships-off-coast-of-yemen.md)
-_Context: United States, al-Qaeda, Yemen_
+_Context: Yemen, al-Qaeda, United States_

 ##### Pakistan
 ### [5,000 people at a rally in the town of Kotli in Pakistan-administered Kashmir vow to wage a holy war to "liberate" the disputed Himalayan state of Kashmir from India on 70th anniversary of resolution to seek independence separately from India ](/news/2010/03/23/5-000-people-at-a-rally-in-the-town-of-kotli-in-pakistan-administered-kashmir-vow-to-wage-a-holy-war-to-liberate-the-disputed-himalayan-st.md)